Focaccia

 • In the bowl of a standing mixer fit with the dough attachment, add warm water, yeast, and sugar.
 Stir to dissolve yeast and let sit until foamy, about 5 to 10 minutes.

-• With the mixer running on medium speed, add the flour in batches, ½ cup at a time.
-Add the salt and continue kneading until dough is smooth, about 6 to 10 minutes.
+• Meanwhile, whisk together flour and salt.
+Turn the mixer speed to medium, then add the flour in batches, ½ cup at a time.
+Continue kneading until the dough is smooth, about 6 to 10 minutes.

 • Coat a large bowl with nonstick spray or olive oil.
 Turn out the dough, shape into a ball, and place in prepared bowl.
 Cover the bowl with plastic wrap and let rise in a warm place (80 degrees to 85 degrees) until doubled in volume, about 1 hour.